itulo/vaffapp/README.md

 The app gathers insults from different italian dialects, grouped by region, with an interpretation in standard italian.
 The user can surf insults randomly and share them.

 # Technical details
-All the insults are stored in an SQlite database (not included in this codebase) which I update from time to time.
+All the insults are stored in an SQlite database which I update from time to time.
 The app implements rewarding and in-app purchases.
 Rewards are given when the user opens the app every new day, and when they share any insults for three times.
 In-app purchases allow the user to obtain all insults in the database, and to unlock a new view where they can see all the insults in a list.
 There are 4 activities:
 * MainActivity: shows a welcoming message, buttons to other activities and buttons to do in-app purchases.
 It also shows an ad when the user wants too.
 It hides the button to SendInsultActivity when the UI is in english.